jwstegemann/fritz2/www/src/pages/docs/70_Validation.md

 }
 ```

-If you want to start the validation process in a specific hander you can do so by implementing the `ValidatingStore`
+If you want to start the validation process in a specific handler you can do so by implementing the `ValidatingStore`
 by yourself:

 ```kotlin